ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema3-web/react.md

 ## Creating a React App

-This page describes a few popular React toolchains which help with tasks like:
+This page describes a few popular React toolchains (like create-react-app, [gatsby](https://www.gatsbyjs.org/)) which help with tasks like:

 - Scaling to many files and components.
 - Using third-party libraries from npm.